Infrastructure work in the park reserve

-Wick Road will be upgraded in 2017 to provide visitors with smoother, safer access to beautiful Wickaninnish Beach and the Kwisitis Visitor Centre.
-The road between the Shorepine Bog Trail and Wickaninnish Beach, one of the most popular places to visit in Pacific Rim National Park Reserve.
+The S-curve on Wick Road is being realigned to create a safer approach to the Kwisitis Visitor Centre and Wickaninnish Beach, one of the most popular places to visit in Pacific Rim National Park Reserve.
 In addition to safety improvements, the work includes some slope stabilization, as well as some preliminary work for the new multi-use trail being constructed.
 Visitors will experience alternating traffic and delays (10-15 minutes) on Wick Road.
 The safety of visitors is very important to Parks Canada, and we will be working with the contractor and doing our best to minimize delays and disruptions.
 This project is expected to be completed by November, 2017..

 The road and parking lot are open to the public after culverts were replaced, slopes stabilized and drainage work was completed in 2016.
 In addition to this work, rehabilitation of the boat ramp, parking lot, and day use area had been scheduled, however the initial stages of construction revealed underground contamination in the parking lot.
 Ensuring the safety of our visitors and the ecological integrity of Pacific Rim National Park Reserve is a priority for Parks Canada.
 Therefore, prior to continuing with these projects, Parks Canada is conducting thorough investigations to determine the scope and nature of existing conditions and what steps may be needed to complete required remediation work.